jasperbobasper/Philosophers/README.md

 # Philosophers - The Deadly Quest for Sustenance
 In this challenging assignment, I successfully tackled the task of simulating the behavior of philosophers sitting around a round table, alternately eating, thinking, and sleeping.
 Their goal?
 To avoid the deadly fate of starvation.

-The simulation revolved around a round table with a large bowl of spaghetti placed at its center.
-To ensure a smooth dining experience, each philosopher needed to hold both the right and left forks to eat.
-And to avoid any mishaps, it was crucial to handle forks with care, preventing duplication or conflicts.
+Each philosopher needed to hold both the right and left forks to eat.
+Each action takes a certain amount of time to complete, as defined by the user in the program arguments.
+If the philosoper does not eat with in the timeframe provided, he dies- thus ending the program.

 One of the most significant challenges of this project was to ensure thread safety and avoid data races.
 With the strict prohibition of global variables, I had to devise a robust synchronization mechanism using mutexes.
 This ensured that each philosopher had exclusive access to their forks, preventing conflicts.
 The program logs every action a philosopher takes, and announces their deaths within 10ms.